dotnet/dotNext/docs/features/cluster/index.md

 In contrast to `MessagingClient`, all message types must be registered using [MessageAttribute&lt;TMessage&gt;](xref:DotNext.Net.Cluster.Messaging.MessageAttribute`1) attribute declaratively.
 However, this is not applicable when you constructing the handle using [builder](xref:DotNext.Net.Cluster.Messaging.MessageHandler.Builder).

 # Rumour Spreading
 Gossip-based messaging provides scalable way to broadcast messages across all cluster nodes.
 [IPeerMesh](xref:DotNext.Net.IPeerMesh) exposes the basic functionality to discover the peers visible from the local node.
-The key aspect of gossiping is ability to discover neighbours.
+The key aspect of gossiping is ability to discover neighbors.
 This capability is usually called _membership protocol_ for Gossip-based communication.
 There are few approaches to achieve that:
 * [HyParView](https://asc.di.fct.unl.pt/~jleitao/pdf/dsn07-leitao.pdf) for large-scale peer meshes with hundreds or event thousands of peers
 * [SWIM](https://research.cs.cornell.edu/projects/Quicksilver/public_pdfs/SWIM.pdf) for mid-size clusters where each node has weakly-consistent view of the entire cluster